crystallabs/virtualtime/README.md

 ## VirtualTime

-The basis of the low-level functionality is class "VirtualTime".
-Think of it as of a normal "Time" struct, but much more flexible.
+VirtualTime is the basis of Crystime's low-level functionality.
+Think of it as of a normal Time struct, but much more flexible.

-With regular Time, all fields (year, month, day, hour, minute, second, millisecond) must have a value, and that value must be a specific number.
+With regular struct Time, all fields (year, month, day, hour, minute, second, millisecond) must have a value, and that value must be a specific number.
 Even if some of Time's fields don't require you to set a value (such as hour or minute values), they still default to 0 internally.
 As such, Time objects always represent specific dates ("materialized" dates in Crystime terminology).

-With Crystime's VirtualTime, each field (year, month, day, hour, minute, second, millisecond, day of week, and [julian day](https://en.wikipedia.org/wiki/Julian_day)) can either remain unspecified, or be a number, or contain a more complex specification (list, range, range with step, boolean, or proc).
+With Crystime's class VirtualTime, each field (year, month, day, hour, minute, second, millisecond, day of week, and [julian day](https://en.wikipedia.org/wiki/Julian_day)) can either remain unspecified, or be a number, or contain a more complex specification (list, range, range with step, boolean, or proc).